jochenruland/Ethereum_tutorial_and_reading_list/Lists/997_Selector_Call_Staticcall_Delegatecall.md

 }
 ```

-### Delegatecall
+### IV.
+Delegatecall
 `delegatecall` is used to call a function of contract B from contract A with contract A’s storage, balance and address supplied to the function.
-`delegatecall` uses the same syntax as call except that it cannot accept the value option but only gas.
+It uses the same syntax as call except that it cannot accept the value option but only gas.

+#### A) General
-The following are extracts of the article [Understanding delegatecall And How to Use It Safely, Nick Mudge, Jul 24, 2021](https://eip2535diamonds.substack.com/p/understanding-delegatecall-and-how)
+*The following are extracts of the article [Understanding delegatecall And How to Use It Safely, Nick Mudge, Jul 24, 2021](https://eip2535diamonds.substack.com/p/understanding-delegatecall-and-how)*

 When a contract makes a function call using delegatecall it loads the function code from another contract and executes it as if it were its own code.
 delegatecall is used to call a function of contract B from contract A with contract A’s storage, balance and address supplied to the function